OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

        # ls -1 ~/.openshift/pull-secret
        /root/.openshift/pull-secret

-4. (Contrail containers in password protected registries only) If the Contrail containers in your environment are in password protected registries, also add the authentication information for the registries in the ``root/.openshift/pull-secret`` directory.
+4. (OpenSDN containers in password protected registries only) If the OpenSDN containers in your environment are in password protected registries, also add the authentication information for the registries in the ``root/.openshift/pull-secret`` directory.